 Facet joint injections can also be done for both diagnostic and therapeutic reasons.

-These types of injections are often used when pain is caused by degenerative/arthritic conditions or injury.
+These types of injections are placed into and around the facet joints, which are the small joints located between each vertebra on the back of the spine.
+Facet joint injections are often used when pain is caused by degenerative/arthritic conditions or injury.
 They are used to treat neck, middle back, or low back pain.
 The pain does not have to be exclusively limited to the midline spine, as these problems can cause pain to radiate into the shoulders, buttocks, or upper legs.

 For diagnostic purposes, facet joints can be injected in two ways: injecting anesthetic directly into the joint or anesthetizing the nerves carrying the pain signals away from the joint (medial branches of the nerve).
 If the majority of pain is relieved with anesthetic into the joint, then a therapeutic injection of a steroid may provide lasting neck or low back pain relief.